 This list of cars shows just a handful of options that are fan favorites from the 2000s that didn’t sell well enough to continue production, but there are plenty more out there.

 Want to give us your input on your favorite sports car that was discontinued from the market?
-Check out Guessing Headlights on Facebook and be a part of the conversation!
+Leave us a comment and let us know!